Business economics

-Ambiguity in the use of term
+Ambiguity in the use of the term

 The term 'business economics' is used in a variety of ways.
-Sometimes it is used as synonymously with industrial economics/industrial organisation, managerial economics, and economics for business.
-Still, there may be substantial differences in the usage of 'economics for business' and 'managerial economics' with the latter used more narrowly.
+Sometimes it is used synonymously with industrial economics/industrial organisation, managerial economics, and economics for business.
+Still, there may be substantial differences in the usage of 'economics for business' and 'managerial economics', with the latter used more narrowly.

-One view of the distinctions between these would be that business economics is wider in its scope than industrial economics in that it would be concerned not only with "industry" but also businesses in the service sector.
-Economics for business looks at the major principles of economics but focuses on applying these economic principles to the real world of business.
+One view of the distinction between the two is that business economics has a wider scope than industrial economics, in that it is concerned not only with "industry" but also with service-sector businesses.
+Economics for business examines the major principles of economics and applies them to the real world of business.
 Managerial economics is the application of economic methods in the managerial decision-making process.

-Business economics is actually the part of economics which can be simply regarded as the combination of economic theories and the relevant theories related to business management.
-Business economics is the study to focus on how economic theories will be affected by the performance of business or business activities in practice.
-There are many practical case studies that have used the economic theories in the corporate development.
-For example, the product life cycle theory has discussed the entire product life cycle based on the economic perspective, which can be categorized by introduction, growth, maturity and decline.
-Apple Inc. is a multinational technological company that focuses on the electronic products’ designs and development as well as software development.
-IPhone is the company’s one of the competitive advantages that generate massive profit for the company.
-However, since smartphone product has moved to stages between maturity and decline, Apple Inc. has also considered the new product research development such as electric vehicles as the competitive environment in smartphone market becomes fierce and profit margin has declined.
-The example has well explained the scenario where economic theories do help to support the decision-making in the practical business organisation.
+Business economics is a branch of economics, often regarded as the combination of economic theories and relevant theories related to business management.
+Business economics is the study of how economic theories are affected by the performance of businesses and business activities in practice.
+Many practical case studies have used economic theories in corporate development.
+For example, the product life cycle theory has discussed the entire product life cycle based on the economic perspective, which can be categorized by introduction, growth, maturity, and decline.
+Apple Inc. is a multinational technological company that focuses on the design and development of electronic products as well as software development. iPhone is one of the company's competitive advantages, generating massive profits.
+However, since the smartphone product has entered the maturity-to-decline stage, Apple Inc. has also pursued research and development in new product areas, such as electric vehicles, as the competitive environment in the smartphone market has intensified and profit margins have declined.
+This example clearly illustrates how economic theories support decision-making in practical business organisations.

 However, Andrei alludes to the fact that although economic theories could provide the theoretical perception to explain the business context, it could be still hard for managers to make an accurate business decision in the organisational management as the economic theories are built on some certain assumptions in the modelling environment, but in the practical business environment is much complex and hard to predict.
-The economic theory consideration does not mean the business decision will be always accurate.
-Hence, in the practical business environment, managers should not only consider the application of economic theories but also concern internal and external factors in the organisations before the decision making.
+Economic theory considerations do not mean the business decision will always be accurate.
+Hence, in the practical business environment, managers should not only consider the application of economic theories but also be mindful of internal and external factors within the organisation when making decisions.